 - Hazard Log;

-- Safety Case Reports for Main Gate and subsequent System Acceptance and Introduction to Service;
+- Safety Case Reports for Full Buisness Case and subsequent System Acceptance and Introduction to Service;

-- Identifying any critical areas of safety risk as input to Main Gate.
+- Identifying any critical areas of safety risk as input to Full Business Case.

 HIA provides the basis for all other safety activities on the project.
 This information then provides the basis for assessing risks and ultimately the acceptability of the system.